Our new center is coming this fall! Floyd Farms at Leataata

 classes, school field trips and more!

-cooking school, will be a 1-acre multi-use, outdoor classroom
+center, a 1-acre multi-use, outdoor classroom operated by Food

-vegetables.
-The open space, designed to improve child health, is
+space, designed to improve child health, is for students and

-for students and families to learn, play, and explore in an urban
+families to learn, play, and explore in an urban lot that was

-lot that was once vacant.
-This site compliments our existing
+once vacant.
+This site compliments our existing cooking and

-cooking and nutrition programs by allowing students to grow food
+nutrition programs by allowing students to grow food and engage

 Hands-on Learning

-The type of education offered at Floyd Farms also matters.
+The type of education offered at Food Literacy Center also

+matters.
 Children’s learning styles vary.
-Studies show that students who
+Studies show that

-practice what they’re learning in a hands-on environment can
+students who practice what they’re learning in a hands-on

-often retain three and a half times as much as opposed to just
+environment can often retain three and a half times as much as

-sitting in a lecture and listening.
-Students who have difficulty
+opposed to just sitting in a lecture and listening.
+Students who

-learning for reasons of ESL barriers, auditory deficiencies, or
+have difficulty learning for reasons of ESL barriers, auditory

-behavioral interference can be found to be on task more often
+deficiencies, or behavioral interference can be found to be on

-when they are part of the learning process and not just
+task more often when they are part of the learning process and

 Programs